-The country's emergence as an economic force is, however, a recent development.
-Of the many reasons for its growth, foreign investment is among the primary factors.
-When the government took the step to allow 100 per cent foreign direct investment (FDI) in various sectors, it could not possibly have envisaged the boom that followed.
-Empowered by the State's initiatives and the relaxing of foreign investment rules, sectors such as automobiles, construction, real estate, and retail, among others, have gone from strength to strength.
+India’s economic growth is, however, a recent development.
+Of the many factors for its progress, foreign investment is among the primary reasons.
+When the Government of India decided to allow 100 per cent foreign direct investment (FDI) in several sectors, it gave rise to a market full of possibilities.
+Empowered by the Centre’s initiatives and the relaxing of investment rules, sectors such as automobiles, construction and real estate, among others, have blossomed.

 FIIs invested around Rs 79,709 crore (US$ 13.23 billion) in the country’s equity market in FY 14, according to data released by the Securities and Exchange Board of India (SEBI).
 During the year, foreign investors invested majorly in domestic equities markets as Indian equity markets gave some of the best returns among emerging countries, as per market analysts.